 Increased requirements for aerospace and defense products.
 The aerospace and defense market is characterized by increasingly time-consuming and complex certification processes, long product life cycles, and a demand for leading-edge technology with extremely high reliability and durability.
-While the U.S. Department of Defense (DoD) budget faces increasing scrutiny as part of overall U.S. budget deficit reduction efforts, we anticipate that a continued DoD commitment to new product development and upgrades - incorporating leading-edge PCB technology in products for intelligence, surveillance and reconnaissance, communications and weapon systems - combined with Foreign Military Sales (FMS) programs and a recovering global commercial aerospace industry will support a significant long-term market for these products.
+While the DoD budget faces increasing scrutiny as part of overall U.S. budget deficit reduction efforts, we anticipate that a continued DoD commitment to new product development and upgrades - incorporating leading-edge PCB technology in products for intelligence, surveillance and reconnaissance, communications and weapon systems - combined with Foreign Military Sales (the "FMS") programs and a recovering global commercial aerospace industry will support a significant long-term market for these products.